Formulation Insights For Modern Beauty

 What makes microalgae pigments different from plant dyes?

-They provide rare shades such as true blue (phycocyanin) and intense red (astaxanthin), which are harder to achieve with terrestrial plants.
+They offer rare shades—such as true blue from phycocyanin and deep red from astaxanthin—that are difficult to achieve with terrestrial plants.

 Can phycocyanin survive in acidic systems?

 Not well.
-Below ~pH 5.5 the blue fades quickly.
-Neutral pH systems are recommended.
+Below pH 5.5, the blue chromophore fades rapidly.
+Neutral formulations are recommended for lasting color.

 Are microalgae pigments only for cosmetics?